sijieaaa/HypLiLoc/README.md

 You can also view at https://youtu.be/qplZMOZG-7k

+💥💥:racehorse::racehorse:
-💥💥:racehorse::racehorse:We have refined the code structure.
+We have refined the code structure.
 This new version can run at **80FPS** on NVIDIA 3090 GPU or **150FPS** on NVIDIA 4090 GPU!

 - Requirements